mariaboxwala/webots-path-planning/Astar/README_ASTAR_PROJECT_2.md

 - Dynamic adjustment of orientation and speed based on force magnitude
 - Uses IMU + GPS + 8 proximity sensors

-> ✅ Result: Robot reliably navigates to goals while avoiding static and dynamic obstacles in real time.
+> Result: Robot reliably navigates to goals while avoiding static and dynamic obstacles in real time.

 ---

-## 🔀 Q3: Hybrid A* + APF Controller
+## Part 3: Hybrid A* + APF Controller

 This controller fuses:
 1. **Deliberative path planning** using A* waypoints (from Q1)